 I actually gasped out loud when the last line of that first verse bludgeoned its way out of the stereo.
-At the time, Donna Summer’s once trailblazing career was famously in freefall because it was said the recently ‘born again’ Christian had pronounced that AIDS was God’s revenge on gay promiscuity.
-Divine retribution, right?
+At the time, Donna Summer’s once trailblazing career was famously in freefall because it was said (though never actually verified) the recently ‘born again’ Christian had pronounced that AIDS was God’s revenge on gay promiscuity.

 The next line decrying “Oh, I know I should come clean” was more opaque, but could easily be interpreted as a deliciously double entendre and self-lambastment for firing a deadly weapon.